Coquitlam history · 1959–1990 · Canada's first permanent road course

 Which Westwood Plateau streets are named after corners of the original track?

-Deer's Leap Place, Carousel Crescent, Paddock Drive, and Firestone Place all carry names that originated at Westwood Motorsports Park.
-Goodyear Park is a community park named after the same era.
+Deer's Leap Place, Carousel Court, Paddock Drive, and Firestone Place all carry names that originated at Westwood Motorsports Park.
+Goodyear Creek Park is a community park named after the same era.
 If you live on one of those streets, your address is built on or near a piece of the original racetrack.

 Where exactly was the Westwood Motorsports Park track?